igor47/blog/_posts/2010-09-19-a-rubyists-development-environment.md

 ### Configuration between multiple computers

-As I have multiple computers, I want my configuration files (*dotfiles*) to change on other computers as soon as I have changed it somewhere else.
+As I have multiple computers, I want [my configuration files][dotfiles] (*dotfiles*) to change on other computers as soon as I have changed it somewhere else.
 In the beginning I had an ugly Rake task to do all this symbolic linking, but later I discovered [Homesick][homesick].

 > Homesick is sorta like rip, but for dotfiles.
 It uses git to clone a repository containing dotfiles, and saves them in `~/.homesick`.
 It then allows you to symlink all the dotfiles into place with a single command.